 What People Say About Us

-We respectfully acknowledge the Wadawurrung and Dja Dja Wurrung people – traditional custodians of the land on which we live and work.
+We respectfully acknowledge the Dja Dja Wurrungpeople, traditional custodians of the land on which we celebrate the love of the book.

 Creative Clunes Inc, the producers of the Clunes Booktown Festival, Booktown on Sunday, Book Clubs Hub and the Clunes Ceramic Award, is supported by the Victorian Government through Creative Victoria.